 Washington State colleges and universities and many private colleges and out-of state-institutions recognize graduates of Lower Columbia College who have earned the Associate in Arts-Direct Transfer Agreement degree as satisfying most or all of their general education requirements and will normally grant junior standing on transfer.
 Some colleges require specific course patterns or courses, in addition to the basic Associate in Arts degree.
-For current information on LCC's transfer agreements with other colleges, search for 'Transfer Center' at lowercolumbia.edu or visit the Transfer Center.
+More information is available at lowercolumbia.edu/university-center/transfer-options.